-If you are seizure free but you notice any changes to your health, speak with your clinician in case it is related to your epilepsy or your medication.
+If you are seizure free but you notice any changes to your health, speak with your doctor in case it is related to your epilepsy or your medication.

 I’m not seizure free – what do I need to know?

 Anyone having seizures, whether one a year or many a day, is considered to have ‘active seizures’.
-Regular epiepsy reviews with your clinician are recommended.
-This clinician may be a GP, Neurologist,Epileptologist, Paediatrician or Epilepsy Specialist Nurse.
+Regular epilepsy reviews with your doctor are recommended.

-If you have epilepsy and are unsure what type of epilepsy or seizures you have, ask your clinician to explain them at your next appointment.
-They can also give you specific information on how to minimise your risks for your specific type of seizure.
+If you have epilepsy and are unsure what type of epilepsy or seizures you have, ask your doctor to explain them at your next appointment.
+You should also discuss how you could minimise your risks for your specific type of seizure.

-During your review, your clinician will need to know all about your seizures.
+During your review, your doctor will need to know all about your seizures.
 To help with this you may want to:

-- ask people who observe your seizures to desribe them
+- ask people who observe your seizures to describe them

 - keep a record or diary of your seizures and the circumstances surrounding them